-The Fremont section of Seattle is home to some pretty weird things.
-One of the newer additions to the area are two large topiaries in the shape of mother and child Apatosauruses.
-These ivy-covered dinosaurs are a site to behold indeed!
+The Fremont section of Seattle is home to some pretty weird things (see the giant bridge troll and the statue of Lenin, amongst others).
+One of the newer additions to the area are two large Apatosaurus Dinosaur Topiaries.
+These ivy-covered dinosaur-shaped hedges (depicting a mother and child reptile) are a site to behold indeed!
 Especially, if they aren’t completely ivy-covered…

 Back in 1999 Jon Hegeman and a group of other Fremont locals purchased the dinos from Seattle Center for the grand total of $1.
 With the purchase they had two days to move the creatures, and, with much help, they did.